MartinWilkerson/AdiBags_TSMOps/README.md

 ### Mailing

-For the Mailing filters, items that are going to be sent to the current character will be excluded.
+I would like for the Mailing filters to exclude items that will be sent to the current character to be excluded.
 This way the filter only contains items that will be operated on.
+Unfortunately it seems particularly difficult to get this information from TSM so it may be necessary to have a list of operations to exclude for each TSM module.